-One of the most sacred rites in the local church is known as Holy Communion, also called the Lord’s Supper, the Eucharist, etc. The reason we partake of that ordinance is because Jesus told His disciples to keep it in remembrance of Him.
-He said as often we do so, we proclaim His suffering and His death until he returns.
+One of the most sacred moments in the local church is known as Holy Communion.
+It is also called the Lord’s Supper or the Eucharist.
+We partake of this ordinance because Jesus told His disciples to keep it to remember Him.
+He said as often we do so, we proclaim His suffering and His death until He returns.

-During the Holy Communion, the bread and the fruit of the vine served are virtually the body and the blood of the Lord Jesus Christ.
-Accordingly, in Paul the Apostle’s first letter to the church at Corinth, he says believers should examine themselves before eating the bread and drinking of the cup.
-He warned the church members about the consequences of failing to examine themselves accordingly.
+During the Holy Communion, the bread and the fruit of the vine served are virtually the body and the blood of our Lord.
+Paul the Apostle addressed this sacred affair in his first letter to the church at Corinth.
+He says believers should examine themselves before eating the bread and drinking of the cup.
+He warned the church members of the consequences of failing to examine themselves accordingly.

 “For this cause many are weak and sickly among you, and many sleep,” he writes (1 Corinthians 11:30, KJV).

-Paul’s letter to the Corinthian church underscored a lack of a healthy fear of God there.
+Paul’s letter to the Corinthian church underscores a lack of a fear of God in the body.
 The same can be said for us today.
-People used to have more respect for the local church—even when they walked by the church building.
-But now, a man will walk in the house of God and gun a pastor down.
-Or he will walk in the house of God and mass murder the people of God while they pray and study the Word of God.
+People used to have more respect for the local church.
+Even when they walked by the church building.
+But now, a man will walk into the house of God and gun a pastor down.
+Or he will walk in the house of God and mass murder the people of God.
+This while they pray and study the Word of God.
 Sad but true, many believers today regard the Holy Communion as a common or unholy thing.

 Comments (0)